 How should we prepare our space?

 This is a question I get a lot when going into the family’s home for the portrait session!
 For the best newborn portraits, it can help to open up all the curtains to let lots of light in (I can adjust this when I get there if I need to!) and, most importantly, turn up the heat!
-Ideally, it would be best to get the space to 70-75 degrees (I will also bring a space heater to get the immediate area we’re working in up to about 80) — this helps get baby nice and sleepy for those sweet newborn shots.
+Ideally, it would be best to get the space to 85 degrees (I will also bring a space heater to get the immediate area we’re working in nice and toasty) — this helps get baby nice and sleepy for those sweet newborn shots.

 What about feeding?